-In November 2015, the Company entered into a license agreement with Stanford University ("Stanford"), pursuant to which Stanford granted the Company an exclusive, worldwide, sublicensable license under certain patent rights to make, use, import and commercialize products for diagnostic, industrial and research and development purposes.
+In November 2015, the Company entered into a license agreement with The Board of Trustees of the Leland Stanford Junior University ("Stanford"), pursuant to which Stanford granted the Company an exclusive, worldwide, sublicensable license under certain patent rights to make, use, import and commercialize products for diagnostic, industrial and research and development purposes.
 In accordance with the agreement, the Company capitalized non-refundable royalties paid to Stanford totaling \$63, subject to straight-line amortization over a period of 15 years, or the term of the related agreement.